 “We are driven to expand access to students seeking this unique educational experience, no matter their financial circumstances,” Fr.
 Hendrickson said.
 “Scholarships make this possible for thousands of students, particularly for students from underrepresented groups.”

 Another priority for the Forward Blue campaign is transforming the spaces where students live and learn.
 During the campaign’s quiet phase, donors supported several transformative projects, including the 200,000-square-foot School of Dentistry facility and community clinic, the seven-story Creighton University Health Sciences Campus – Phoenix and significant renovations to the Mike & Josie Harper Center to accommodate surging enrollment in the Heider College of Business.

-The University continues to raise funds for new projects, including the CL Werner Center for Health Sciences Education and a new residence hall — the first built exclusively for freshmen since the 1960s, as well as a new Jesuit residence, renovations to labs and classrooms, and expansion of recreation facilities.
+The University continues to raise funds for new projects, including the CL and Rachel Werner Center for Health Sciences Education and a new residence hall — the first built exclusively for freshmen since the 1960s, as well as a new Jesuit residence, renovations to labs and classrooms, and expansion of recreation facilities.

 “Our concern for students drives every new building and renovation we undertake,” Fr.
 Hendrickson said.
 “Top-tier facilities are essential to their learning and well-being, and to recruiting the next generation of Creighton students.”

 The University’s third campaign priority is an investment in Creighton’s schools and colleges, in areas such as leadership development, service opportunities, interdisciplinary education, faculty resources and student support.
 Funds will support campus-wide, mission-based programs such as the Creighton Global Initiative, the Kingfisher Institute for the Liberal Arts and the Professions, and the Center for Undergraduate Research and Scholarship.